cephalopodMD/balc-scraper/README.md

 > npm i

-note, this package only relys the requests package because it was just easier to adapt from spotify's example projects
+note, this package only relies the requests package because it was just easier to adapt from spotify's example projects

 create an spotify developer account and app as described here https://developer.spotify.com/documentation/web-api/quick-start/